gofr-dev/gofr/docs/quick-start/connecting-redis/page.md

 ## Configuration & Usage

 GoFr applications relies on environment variables to configure and connect to a Redis server.
-These variables are stored in a file named `.env` located within the configs directory in your project root.
+These variables are stored in a file named `.env` located within the configs directory in the project root.

 Following configuration keys are required for Redis connectivity:

-* `REDIS_HOST`: It specifies the hostname or IP address of your Redis server.
+* `REDIS_HOST`: It specifies the hostname or IP address of the Redis server.
-* `REDIS_PORT`: It specifies the port number on which your Redis server is listening.
+* `REDIS_PORT`: It specifies the port number on which the Redis server is listening.
 The default Redis port is 6379.

 ```bash
 APP_NAME=test-service